box/box-typescript-sdk-gen/docs/sharedLinksWebLinks.md

 Removes a shared link from a web link.

-This operation is performed by calling function `updateWebLinkRemoveSharedLink`.
+This operation is performed by calling function `removeSharedLinkFromWebLink`.

 See the endpoint docs at
 [API Reference](https://developer.box.com/reference/put-web-links-id-remove-shared-link/).

-_Currently we don't have an example for calling `updateWebLinkRemoveSharedLink` in integration tests_
+_Currently we don't have an example for calling `removeSharedLinkFromWebLink` in integration tests_

 ### Arguments

 - webLinkId `string`
   - The ID of the web link.
 Example: "12345"
-- requestBody `UpdateWebLinkRemoveSharedLinkRequestBodyArg`
+- requestBody `RemoveSharedLinkFromWebLinkRequestBody`
-  - Request body of updateWebLinkRemoveSharedLink method
+  - Request body of removeSharedLinkFromWebLink method
-- queryParams `UpdateWebLinkRemoveSharedLinkQueryParamsArg`
+- queryParams `RemoveSharedLinkFromWebLinkQueryParams`
-  - Query parameters of updateWebLinkRemoveSharedLink method
+  - Query parameters of removeSharedLinkFromWebLink method
-- headers `UpdateWebLinkRemoveSharedLinkHeadersArg`
+- headers `RemoveSharedLinkFromWebLinkHeaders`
-  - Headers of updateWebLinkRemoveSharedLink method
+  - Headers of removeSharedLinkFromWebLink method
 - cancellationToken `undefined | CancellationToken`
   - Token used for request cancellation.